 Dinner was a tedious affair.
 It began with a prayer whispered in a language that he did not understand and cross signing before and after.
 Varrk's considerable hunger shrank when confronted with the heavily seasoned food: everything, except pickles and radishes, was fried or over-cooked.
 The wine, watered and too sweet for his taste, annoyed him and the company was worse.
 D'Ortega's wife was a chattering magpie, asking pointless questions-How do you manage living in snow?-and making sense-defying observations, as though her judgment was equal to a man's.
 Nothing transpired in the conversation that had footing in the real world.
 They had six children, two of whom were old enough to sit at table.
 Silent boys, thirteen and fourteen, wearing peri wigs as though they were at a ball or a court of law.
 His bitterness, he understood, was unworthy, the result of having himself no survivors-male or otherwise.
 Now that Patrician had followed her dead brothers, there was no one to reap the fortune he was amassing.
 Thus, restraining envy as best he could, Vaark entertained himself by imagining the couple's relationship.
 They seemed well suited to each other-vain, voluptuous, prouder of their pewter and porcelain than their sons.
 It was very clear why D'Ortega was in serious debt.
 Turning profit into useless baubles, unembarrassed by prettification, silk stockings and an over-dressed wife, he would remain in debt, unable to ride out any set back, whether it be lost ship or ruined crop, and thereby, honor his debts.
 Watching the couple, he noticed that neither husband nor wife looked at each other-except for a stolen glance when the other looked away.
 He could not tell what was in those surreptitious peeks, but it amused him to divine their meaning while he endured the foolish talk and the inedible food brought to table by a woman who smelled of cloves.
-Tk negotiations.
+Tk

+His own Rebekka seemed more valuable to him each time he was in the company of these rich men's wives.
+From the moment he saw her struggling down the gang plank with two boxes and a heavy satchel, he knew his good fortune.
+Plump, comely and capable, she had been worth the long negotiations.
 There was not a shrewish bone in her body.
 She never raised her voice in anger.
 Saw to his needs, made the tenderest dumplings, took to chores in a land completely strange to her with enthusiasm and invention, cheerful as a canary.
 Or used to be.
 Three dead infants in a row, followed by the accidental death of Patrician, their eight year old, had un-leavened her.
-A kind of invisible ash had settled over her which vigils at the small graves near the meadow did nothing to wipe away.
+A $\frac{1}{k \ln d}$ of invisible ash had settled over her which vigils at the small graves near the meadow did nothing to wipe away.
 Yet she neither complained nor shirked her duties.
 If anything, she threw herself more vigorously into the farm work and when he traveled, as now, on business, trading, collecting, lending, he had no doubts about how his home was being managed.
 Rebekka and her two helpers were as reliable as sunrise and strong as posts.